 If you formula feed, bring extra formula and bottles just in case you run into any delays.

 The weather can be unpredictable in the late fall and early winter.

 When traveling with a baby for a long distance, it is important to remember that your baby cannot adapt to extreme weather conditions should travel conditions become hazardous due to extreme heat or cold.

 Where there are extreme weather conditions, consider downloading an app to help you get around safely.
-The following are some apps that offer travel information, advisories, lodging, etc.:
+The following are some apps that offer travel information, advisories, and lodging information:

 Waze Navigation and Live Traffic App

 - Find the least expensive gas along your route